Today marks what would have been my Dad’s 79th birthday. He passed away two years ago.

 That was Dad.
 He had the money to go out and buy a new pair, but he chose to fix them himself.

-He was a doctor, but that wasn’t enough for him.
+He was a doctor, but that was just the beginning.

 Did I get any of those genes?
 Well, I do think of things to invent from time to time, but I have never followed through to manufacture them.
 I certainly didn’t get the “brilliant” genes or the “I want to go inside people’s guts and fix what’s wrong with them” genes.